 Brush bottom of pan with melted butter.

 Begin to lay flat pieces of phyllo dough in bottom of baking dish.
 Lightly brush butter on each layer as you go.
 Continue to add 6 to 8 flat pieces.

 Then begin to "crumple" 5 sheets Fillo lengthwise one piece at a time, laying each piece beside one another.

 (This is a "secret" time saving tip)

 Brush crumpled layer with butter, then add 1/3 cup of nuts.

-Continue with crumpled layers of phyllo, butter, and nuts until there are only 6 to 8 sheets of phyllo left.
+Continue with crumpled layers of Fillo, butter, and nuts until there are only 6 to 8 sheets of Fillo left.

-Layer last pieces of phyllo (laying flat), buttering each layer with butter as you go.
+Layer last pieces of Fillo (laying flat), buttering each layer with butter as you go.
 Pour any remaining butter evenly over final top layer.

-Place baklava in the refrigerator or freezer for 10-30 minutes.
+Place finished layers of Fillo in the refrigerator 15-30 minutes or freezer for 10-30 minutes.
 This will make the task of cutting the baklava much easier.

 It is important to cut the baklava, with a "sharp" knife before baking it.